msteenhagen/opera-ficta/fictionalworks.md

 4'.
 If one can actually perform a repeatable particular, then that particular __does__ actually exist
 5. We can actually perform _The Trials_
 6'.
 Therefore, _The Trials_ __does__ actually exist
-7. If ET is right, then a fictional particular cannot actually exist
-8. Therefore, ET is not right

 This leaves the overall conclusion unaltered, but it seems to allow us to draw a stronger subconclusion in (6.).